Pulled Asian lamb

 I’m a big fan of pulled pork.
 Anything in barbecue sauce is pretty much guaranteed to make me happy.
 However, now I live in Malaysia and it isn’t as easy or as cheap to buy pork.
 I’ve had to get experimenting!
 My pulled chicken thighs remains a firm favourite, but this pulled Asian lamb is a little bit special.
 Choose a cheaper cut of lamb like shoulder or neck.
 You can also use shanks, just make sure whatever you pick has a little fat on it as it adds to the flavour.

 There’s a little bit of preparation at the start but with the help of a food processor it shouldn’t take too long.
 Then you can just sit back and enjoy the delicious smell as the slow cooker does all of the work!
-If you’re looking for recommendations for kitchen kit, try here for a slow cooker and here for a food processor.

 If you don’t have a slow cooker, just cook this in a low oven (about 150°C) for four hours, or until the meat is pull apart and tender.

 If you haven’t tried cauliflower rice yet, I really urge you to give it a go.
 I don’t even particularly like cauliflower, but I love it in rice form!
 There are instructions on how to make the rice here, but really it isn’t that complicated.
 You just stick the cauliflower in the food processor.
 I tend to buy a cauliflower, make a load and freeze it in batches.
 You can cook it from frozen in this recipe.
 Super easy and a very healthy version of egg fried rice.

 Ingredients (serves 3-4)

 – 40ml kecap manis (this is a sweet soy sauce, you can buy it in Asian supermarkets and it is amazing, but if you can find it, just add in a little more soy and honey)

 – 1 tablespoon honey